-\begin{rem} In general for (arc-a) or (arc-w) stratifications, we have to substratify to obtain the condition (5) of Definition \ref{maindefinition2}.
+\begin{rem} In general for an (arc-a) or (arc-w) stratification, we have to substratify to obtain the condition (5) of Definition \ref{maindefinition2}.
 For the canonical stratification associated to a system of pseudopolynomials the {\aaa } trivializations constructed in the proof of Proposition \ref{canonicalstratification} are real analytic on its strata. \end{rem}

 {